crccheck/django-object-actions/README.md

 from django_object_actions import DjangoObjectActions

 class MyModelAdmin(DjangoObjectActions, admin.ModelAdmin):
+    @action(
+        label="This will be the label of the button",  # optional description="This will be the tooltip of the button" # optional )
     def toolfunc(self, request, obj):
         pass
-    toolfunc.label = "This will be the label of the button"  # optional toolfunc.short_description = "This will be the tooltip of the button"  # optional

     def make_published(modeladmin, request, queryset):
         queryset.update(status='p')